5HoSaZ/DS-Movie-Recommender/readme.md

 Code example on how to use our model can be found in [demo.ipynb](./demo.ipynb).

-For app demo using streamlit, run
+For app demo using streamlit, run `streamlit run app.py` in terminal.

 ## Citation

 Data sources used for this project:

 - MovieLens Datasets: F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872
 - Movie metadata, including release dates, runtime... is crawled from The Internet Movie Database (IMDb) and The Movie Database (TMDb).